ANCPLabOldenburg/megqc_documentation/tutorial/plot_cli.md

 ## Automatic Mode
 Once the calculation module has completed the analysis, the terminal will ask you if `Do you want to run the MEGqc plotting module on the MEGqc results? (y/n)`.
 Entering **y** will automatically start the plotting module.

-display where can you find your `derivatives` folder.
+Then the terminal will display where can you find your calculation `derivatives` folder.
+It should look like this:

 ```bash
 /path/to/your/dataset/derivatives/Meg_QC/calculation
 ```

-Then in the terminal will

 ## Manual Mode
 To run the plotting module manually, use the following command in your terminal including a filepath to the root of your **dataset folder**.
 MEGqc will find the derivatives folder within the dataset, so you just need the path to the dataset, not the derivatives.